skyisle/language-gradle/README.md

-Adds syntax highlighting and snippets to Groovy files in Atom.
+Adds syntax highlighting to Gradle files in Atom.

 Originally converted from the gradle.tmbundle.